PeterMarshall29/book1/_sources/jupyternotebooks/exercise6.md

 ````
 Write a program to print all the permutations of the character array "abcd".

-Use functions and pass pointers to the characters.
+You should use functions and pass pointers to the characters.
 ```{code-cell} c++
 :tags: [remove-output, skip-execution]
 Code goes here....